 Address: Great Smoky Mountains National Park, TN 37783

 Located in the finger lakes region of New York, Hammondsport is a cool small town, with a lot to offer.
 You can admire the beautiful views of Keuka Lake and can indulge in various water sport activities.
 Explore the lake and rent kayaks or jet skis in town or book a fishing trip for the day.
-For cold days, check out the museums, wine tasting and breweries around town.
+For cold days, check out the museums, wine tasting, and breweries around town.
+Hammondsport is arguably one of the best hidden vacation spots in the USA.

 Address: Hammondsport, NY